Condensation

 Install Tubing

-1. Use the now insulated tubing to connect the water pump's side fitting to one on the water chiller, and the chiller's remaining fitting to one on the pad.
+1. Use the now-insulated tubing to connect the pump's side fitting to one on the chiller, and the chiller's remaining fitting to one on the pad.
 Connect the pad's remaining fitting to the reservoir fitting featuring an internal tube (visible through the acrylic), and connect the reservoir's second fitting to the pump's remaining fitting.

 2. Ensure that the reservoir can rotate such that the port connected to the pad is oriented above the one leading to the pump.